 The NH Master Gardener Program is part of a national effort to train people who are passionate about gardening so that they can become volunteers who share science-based horticultural knowledge with the public.
 UNH Master Gardeners can apply for Special Projects Grants to fund gardens that make a difference in their communities.
 A few recent examples include food pantry gardens, school gardens and pollinator gardens.
 Gifts will help purchase lumber for raised beds, compost to enrich soil, signage to engage the public and tools for volunteers and students to “dig in” to create successful gardens.

 Nutrition Connections is a nutrition education program that provides low-income families the knowledge and skills they need for better health, at no cost to them.
 With the support of generous donors, Nutrition Connections can offer healthy meals to program participants and provide ingredients for them to replicate recipes at home.
-Nutrition Connections classes have engaged 3,555 youth and 1,366 adults; their food assistance project at food pantries has reached 3,651 people; farmer's market outreach has benefited 616 residents; and 25,537 kids and parents were reached through a school community project.
+Nutrition Connections classes have engaged 4,232 youth and 698 adults; their food assistance project at food pantries has reached 2,215 people; and 13,808 kids and parents were reached through a school community project.

 Speaking for Wildlife

-This training program was started in August 2016 to engage and inspire youth in science, technology, engineering and mathematics (STEM).
+The STEM Docents training program was created in August 2016 to engage and inspire youth in science, technology, engineering and mathematics (STEM).
 Focusing on underserved populations in Manchester and Nashua, the program trains and coordinates teams of volunteers—known as STEM Docents—and provides direct education for K-12 educators.
 STEM Docents teach hands-on, practice-based curricula that align with national recommendations to actively engage young learners.
 Donations will help provide scholarships to cover program fees.

 4‑H is America’s largest youth development organization—empowering nearly six million young people with the skills to lead for a lifetime.
 The NH 4-H program helps youth acquire knowledge, develop life skills and form attitudes to become self-directing, productive and contributing members of society.
 Youth are encouraged to take on leadership roles in supportive environments with guidance from adult mentors in the areas of STEM, healthy living, agriculture and citizenship.
 Professional 4-H youth development educators are located in each of New Hampshire’s 10 counties.